-Low Battery Alarm O Low Battery Alarm Off 13.5 Settings: Off, 8.5V to 13.5V; Default = Off
+Settings: Off, 8.5V - 13.5V; Default = Off

 Low Battery Alarm sounds when the input battery voltage is equal to or less than the menu setting.
-The battery alarm will only sound for the battery that is connected to the Fishfinder.
+The battery alarm will only sound for the battery that is connected to the Fishing System.
 The Low Battery Alarm should be set to warn you when the battery voltage drops below the safety margin that you have determined.

-For instance, if you are running a trolling motor (battery operated), set the Low Battery Alarm to sound before the battery voltage drops too low for it to be used to start your main, gasoline-powered engine.
+For example, if you are running a trolling motor (battery operated), you would want to set the Low Battery Alarm to sound before the battery voltage drops too low for it to be used to start your main, gasoline-powered engine.